Kangoeroes Basket Mechelen: History

 The club was founded in 2009, as a result of a merger between BBC Kangoeroes Willebroek and Boom BBC.
 The team name was BBC Kangoeroes Boom, but in summer 2013 the team was renamed Kangoeroes Basket Willebroek.
 In the 2013–14 season, Kangoeroes entered the professional first tier Ethias League.
 The Kangoeroes received a C-licence from the Belgium Basketball Federation.
 This license allowed the team to play with a considerably lower budget than other teams.

 Move to Mechelen

 In January 2018, Kangoroes announced it would move the team to the city of Mechelen starting from the 2018–19 season.
 The arena in Willebroek did not fulfill the needs of the Division I. With its merger the club would merge with Pitzemburg Basket and the new team was Kangoeres Basket Mechelen.

 Since the 2021–22 season, Kangoeroes plays in the BNXT League, in which the national leagues of Belgium and the Netherlands have been merged.

+In the 2024–25 season, Kangoeroes won the BNXT League title, after finishing in the first position of the regular season with a 26–10 record.
+It was the Kangoeroes' first trophy at the highest level.